norvig/paip-lisp/docs/chapter10.md

 Of course, you can no longer add or delete keys from the dag without risking unintended side effects.

 This process was carried out for a 56,000 word list.
-The trie took up 3.2Mbytes, while the dag was 1 .IMbytes.
+The trie took up 3.2Mbytes, while the dag was 1.1Mbytes.
 This was still deemed unacceptable, so a more compact encoding of the dag was created, using a .2Mbytes vector.
 Encoding the same word list in a hash table took twice this space, even with a special format for encoding suffixes.

 Tries work best when neither the indexing key nor the retrieval key contains variables.
 They work reasonably well when the variables are near the end of the sequence.
-Consider looking up the pattern `"yello?
-"` in the dictionary, where the " ? " character indicates a match of any letter.
+Consider looking up the pattern `yello?` in the dictionary, where the `?` character indicates a match of any letter.
-Following the branches for `"yello"` leads quickly to the only possible match, `"yellow"`.
+Following the branches for `yello` leads quickly to the only possible match, `yellow`.
-In contrast, fetching with the pattern `"??llow"` is much less efficient.
+In contrast, fetching with the pattern `??llow` is much less efficient.
-The table lookup function would have to search all 26 top-level branches, and for each of those consider all possible second letters, and for each of those consider the path `"llow"`.
+The table lookup function would have to search all 26 top-level branches, and for each of those consider all possible second letters, and for each of those consider the path `llow`.
 Quite a bit of searching is required before arriving at the complete set of matches: bellow, billow, fallow, fellow, follow, hallow, hollow, mallow, mellow, pillow, sallow, tallow, wallow, willow, and yellow.

 We will return to the problem of discrimination nets with variables in [section 14.8](B9780080571157500145.xhtml#s0040), [page 472](B9780080571157500145.xhtml#p472).